ksu-cs-textbooks/cis308/content/2-chapter/2_2-strings.md

 If you want to remove that `\n` character, you will need to overwrite the `\n` to hold the end-of-string character instead (`\0`).
 We will see a convenient trick for doing this in the `strcspn` section below.

 ## Conversions
 It is sometimes necessary to convert between strings, ints, and doubles.

-Here is a list of conversion functions:
+### From string to int/double

+There are two conversion functions from a string to an int or double:
 - `atoi`: converts from a string to an int
 - `atof`: converts from a string to a double
-- `itoa`: converts from an int to a string
-- `ftoa`: converts from a double to a string

 To use any of these functions, you need to add: